aimlsystems/2022/_wpages/callResearch.md

 1. Systems for AI/ML, including but not limited to:
   * CPU/GPU architectures for AI/ML
-  * Embedded hardware for AI/ML workloads
+  * Specialized/Embedded hardware for AI/ML workloads
   * Data intensive systems for efficient and distributed training
   * Challenges in production deployment of ML systems
+  * ML programming models, languages, and abstractions,
+  * ML compilers and runtime
+  * Efficient systems for data preparation and processing
+  * Systems for visualization of data, models, and predictions
+  * Testing, debugging, and monitoring of ML applications
+  * Cloud-computing for machine and deep learning
+  * Machine and deep learning “as-a-service”
   * Efficient model training, optimization and inference
   * Hardware efficient ML methods
   * Resource-constrained ML
+  * Tiny Machine Learning
+  * Embedded and Edge Artificial Intelligence
+  * Distributed and parallel learning algorithms
+  * MLOps (data collection, monitoring and re-training)

 2. AI/ML for Systems, including but not limited to:
   * AI/ML for VLSI and architecture design
   * AI/ML in compiler optimization
   * AI/ML in data management - including database optimizations, virtualization, etc.
   * AI/ML for networks - design of networks, load modeling, etc.
   * AI/ML for power management - green computing, power models, etc.
+  * AI/ML for Cloud Computing
+  * AI/ML for IOT networks

-3. Applications of AI/ML in Socio-Economic Systems Design, which includes, but not limited to:
+3. AI/ML for Socio-Economic Systems Design, which includes, but not limited to:
   * Computational design and analysis of socio-economic systems
   * Fair and bias-free systems for social welfare, business platforms
   * Applications of AI/ML in the design, short-/long-term analysis of cyber-physical systems
   * Mechanism design for socio-economic systems
+  * Fairness, interpretability and explainability for ML applications
+  * Privacy and security in AI/ML systems
+  * Sustainability in AI/ML systems
+  * Ethics in AI/ML systems
   * Applications of AI/ML in financial systems

 [&nbsp;](#imp_date){:#imp_date}
 #### Important Dates

-* Paper submissions due: TBD
-* Paper submissions due: TBD
+* Paper submissions due: July 5, 2022
-* Author notifications: TBD
+* Author notifications:  August 30, 2022
-* Camera ready deadline: TBD
+* Camera ready deadline: September 12, 2022
 * Conference dates: October 12-15, 2022

 #### Style and Author Instructions

 Research papers must not exceed 6 pages, including any appendix, with unlimited number of pages containing only bibliography.
-Only electronic submissions in PDF format using the ACM sigconf template (see [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template)) will be considered. <!-- The submissions will be through [https://cmt3.research.microsoft.com/AIMLSystems2022](https://cmt3.research.microsoft.com/AIMLSystems2022). -->
+Only electronic submissions in PDF format using the ACM sigconf template (see [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template)) will be considered.
+The submissions will be through [https://cmt3.research.microsoft.com/AIMLSystems2022/](https://cmt3.research.microsoft.com/AIMLSystems2022/).

 Papers can be submitted under any of the three main topics listed above.
 Authors are required to make a primary topic selection, with optional secondary topics for each paper.
 Number of papers accepted under each topic is not capped.
 We will accept all papers that meet the high quality and innovation levels required by the AIMLSystems conference.
 All papers that are accepted will appear in the proceedings.